vedad/Project-5/README.md

 * `gaussiandeviate` draws random numbers that were used in determining the initial positions and the masses of the bodies.
-* `makeObjects` uses `gaussiandeviate` to draw random positions inside a sphere of radius `R`.
-It draws masses with a given mean value and deviation.
+* `makeObjects` uses `gaussiandeviate` to draw random positions inside a sphere of radius R. It draws masses with a given mean value and deviation.
 * `CelestialObject` contains the attributes of each object.
 * `SolarSystem` solves the equation of motion for the entire system by using Runge-Kutta 4.
 The name of the program sticked from an earlier